maurodev16/portfolio/README.md

 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

 💙 Join the channel to see more videos like this.
-[Bedimcode](https://www.youtube.com/@Bedimcode)
+[Mauro Rodrigues](https://www.youtube.com/@mauro)

 ![preview img](/preview.png)